jejacobs23/osteo-RNA-Seq-Workflow/README.md

     M=$OUTPUT_DIR/adapter_metrics_lane_<n>.txt \
     TMP_DIR=<path to temp directory>/working_temp_miat
 ```
 **Step 6) Convert uBAM to FASTQ:** The Picard function, SamToFastq, is used to take the uBAM files which have been modifed so that Illumina adapter sequences are marked with the XT tag and converts them to fastq files for further processing.
 It produces a .fastq file in which all extant meta data (read group info, alignment info, flags and tags) are purged.
 What remains are the read query names prefaced with the @ symbol, read sequences and read base quality scores.
-The meta data will be added back later in the MergeBam step.
-GATK actually pipes this along with the BWA alignment step and the MergeBam step but I'm still working on piping with Slurm.
 See Tutorial 6483 for details:
 https://software.broadinstitute.org/gatk/documentation/article?id=6483

 By setting the CLIPPING_ATTRIBUTE to "XT" and by setting the CLIPPING_ACTION to 2, the program effectively removes the previously marked adapter sequences by changing their quality scores to two.
 This makes it so they don't contribute to downstream read alignment or alignment scoring metrics.